CodeYourFuture/syllabus/docs/git/branches.md

 ### How do I know what branch I'm on?

 You've already run one command which tells you this, you just may not have noticed!
-(TODO: Check this is true when the git CLI class is out)

 ```console
 $ git status